2026 Universal Studios Hollywood Planning Guide

 On a more practical note, there’s our Review of Toadstool Cafe in Super Nintendo World, which is based on the California version of that restaurant.

-Beyond that, Universal Studios Hollywood has changed a lot in the last 5 years–and for the better.
-The biggest recent addition is the aforementioned Secret Life of Pets: Off the Leash.
-Prior to that, The Wizarding World of Harry Potter was added to the upper lot.
-On the lower lot, there’s the newly-redone Jurassic World area, which includes Raptor Encounter, DinoPlay, Isla Nu-bar, and Jurassic World — The Ride.
+Beyond that, Universal Studios Hollywood has changed a lot in the last decade–and for the better.
+The Wizarding World of Harry Potter was added to the upper lot.
+On the lower lot, there’s the redone Jurassic World area, which includes Raptor Encounter, DinoPlay, Isla Nu-bar, and Jurassic World — The Ride.

 In the lead-up to the 2028 Los Angeles Summer Olympics, there are other long-term plans to add more rides to this hybrid of a theme park and working film studio.
 That ‘hybrid’ nature of the park is critical to Universal Studios Hollywood’s success, and what makes it distinct from both other theme parks in Southern California and other studio tours at Warner Brothers, Paramount, and Sony.

-With that said, here’s what you need to know about visiting Universal Studios Hollywood, where you can ride the movies!
+With that said, here’s what you need to know about visiting Universal Studios Hollywood throughout the year…

 When to Visit